daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2023-09-09-generative-matchmaking.md

 To visualize matches, we hacked together a user interface with directions on how to run it outlined in the repo's [readme].
 A screenshot of Theodore Heath's matches, ranked from left-to-right, follows.
-The presence of an asterisk by the name of a match indicates bidirectional connection or compatibility.
+The presence of an asterisk by the name of a match indicates bidirectional connection or compatibility while the others are unidirectional matches with one directed edge pointing from Theodore to the candidate.

 ![screenshot]